Are Chinese Carbon Frames Any Good and Safe to Ride?

 Of course, this does not apply to every manufacturer to the same extent.
 Moreover, even frames from the same manufacturer can vary in quality (usually depending on the frame price).

-Based on info from insiders, many western brands outsource manufacturing of carbon frames to China (eventually Taiwan) to one city in particular – Xiamen.
+Based on info from insiders, many Western brands outsource the manufacturing of carbon frames to China (eventually Taiwan) to one city in particular – Xiamen.

 Map of the world with the city of Xiamen in the center

-Chinese brands gained a lot of expertise in carbon manufacturing throughout the years.
+Chinese brands have gained much carbon manufacturing expertise throughout the years.
 As a result, their frames are becoming more competitive.

-It’s difficult to compare their aerodynamics with frames from mainstream brands, but I assume it won’t be as optimized yet.
-Western companies invest heavily in R&D, and the sources they pour in are much larger than the sources of Chinese manufacturers.
+It’s difficult to compare their aerodynamics with frames from mainstream brands, but I assume they won’t be as optimized yet.
+Western companies invest heavily in R&D, and their sources are much larger than those of Chinese manufacturers.

 Are Chinese Carbon Frames Safe to Ride?

-If you did some research on Chinese carbon already, I guess you found some horror stories of frameset failures.
+If you have researched Chinese carbon already, I guess you have found some horror stories of frameset failures.

 Yes, it’s true.
 Frames (eventually forks) can fail.
 But this happens even to frames from mainstream brands.